 What is Bitcoin?
 A Complete Beginner’s Guide

 Bitcoin is the first decentralized digital currency.
 All Bitcoin transactions are documented on a virtual ledger called the blockchain, which is accessible for everyone to see.
-Bitcoin gives you complete control of your money, unlike other assets you own which are regulated by banks and governments.
-As bitcoin gains more popularity, more and more places accept it as a payment method.
+Bitcoin gives you complete control over your money, unlike other assets you own, which are regulated by banks and governments.
+As Bitcoin gains more popularity, more and more places accept it as a payment method.

 - What is Bitcoin?

-Before we talk about Bitcoin I want to take a moment and talk about money.
+Before we talk about Bitcoin, I need to take a moment and talk about money.
 What is money exactly?

 At its core, money represents value.
 If I do some work for you, you give me money in exchange for the value I gave you.
 I can then use that money to get something of value from someone else in the future.

 Throughout history, value has taken many forms, and people used a lot of different materials to represent money.
 Salt, wheat, shells, and, of course, gold have all been used as a medium of exchange.

 However, in order for something to represent value, people have to trust that it is indeed valuable and will stay valuable long enough for them to redeem that value in the future.

 Up until a hundred years ago or so, we always trusted in someTHING to represent money.
 However, something happened along the way, and we’ve changed our trust model from trusting someTHING to trusting in someONE.